FREQUENLY ASKED QUESTIONS

 Q: How do I register to attend the convention?

-A: Early registration is being handled completely online this year.
+A: Early registration takes place through an online registration form.
 Visit the REGISTRATION PAGE for information and to register your family for the convention.
-All early discount convention registrations must be completed no later than May 13, 2013.
+All early discount convention registrations must be completed no later than June 10, 2014.

 Q: How do I participate in the early registration discount?

 A: Register online no later than June 10, 2014.

 Q: How much is registration if I register by the early registration deadline?

 A: The early registration convention admission fee is just $40 per individual or married couple.
 The early registration discount is only available to current AFHE members.
 If you are not a member or if your membership expires before June 30, 2014, you can join or renew your AFHE membership as part of the convention registration process for $25.
 (The registration fee for new/renewing members is $65 ... $40 admission plus $25 membership fee.)